- May 14, 2020

-Simple, A content delivery network such as Netlify, Cloudflare, Vercel, Fastly, or Firebase allows you to handle delivery.
+Simple, a content delivery network such as Netlify, Cloudflare, Vercel, Fastly, or Firebase allows you to handle the delivery.
 Some of them provide increasingly more goodies to help with the deployment, such as automatically building and deploying automatically whenever code changes or whenever content changes.

-Finally, how do you give a static site a "backend", to make things happen?
+Finally, how do you give a static website a "backend", to make things happen?

-Jamstack sites rely on web services.
+Jamstack sites rely on web services and their APIs.
 These are often SaaS solutions like Auth0 for authentication, Stripe for payments, Mailchimp for signups, Shopify for commerce or Slack for messaging.
 But you can also connect them to your own in-house web services too.

 Why All the Hype?

-Early on, Jamstack took root because it was a quick and affordable path for solo developers and small teams to solve deployment in a reliable way.
-It appeals to web developers because it offers the same kind of empowerment that have been a hallmark of web technologies since the beginning.
+Early on, Jamstack took root because it offered a quick and affordable development workflow for solo developers and small teams to solve deployment in a reliable way.
+It appeals to web developers because it offers the same kind of empowerment that has been a hallmark of web technologies since the beginning.
 It lets people do more, with less reliance on expensive and complicated tech stacks.
-Developers like the DIY-nature of assembling their own Jamstack that fits their needs best.
-And it doesn't hurt that Netlify has been promoting the concept with a series of high profile conferences.
+Developers like the DIY nature of assembling their own Jamstack that fits their needs best.
+And it doesn't hurt that Netlify has been promoting the concept with a series of high-profile conferences.